pacozaa/DeviceOrderManagement/README.md

 ## Description
 A production-ready backend system for managing SCOS device orders with intelligent warehouse allocation and shipping cost optimization.
 The implementation is rather simple and straightforward to meet the core requirements without over-engineering.
 Monolithic architecture is used for simplicity and ease of understanding.
 The codebase split into modules (controllers, services, routes, utils) to maintain separation of concerns.
 And inside each module, the code is organized by feature (orders, warehouses, pricing, allocation) to keep related logic together.
+- The order is using transaction to ensure inventory updates are atomic.
+Specifically also use row locking to prevent race conditions during warehouse allocation.
+- Input validation is implemented using Zod to ensure data integrity.

 ## Improvement
 - Improve [api](src/__tests__/api) testing to use less mocking and more real database interactions.